Paris Saint Germain Academy Camp Airport Transfer Information & Camp Frequently Asked Questions

 A: To validate your registration, you will receive a follow-up email regarding the requested documents below which will need to be provided at least one month before the start of camp:

 • A medical certificate from your child’s doctor (no more than 3 months old at the start of camp) attesting that your child is physically able to fully participate in all sports activities during the camp.
-You will not be accepted at the camp without a medical certificate. (only to be provided on first day of camp at check-in) ((this medical certificate is only needed after you have answered medical questions during online registration, if you answer no in all medical questions there is no need for a medical certificate)
+You will not be accepted at the camp without a medical certificate (which is only to be provided on first day of camp at check-in). (this medical certificate is only needed after you have answered medical questions during online registration but if you answered no for all medical questions then there is no need for a medical certificate)

 • A medical history form to be filled out by the participant’s parents or a copy of the participant’s vaccination records (also to bring on the first day of camp)